joguSD/labs/ex.md

 To achieve this goal we will type a command into the shell.
 This is the way a user asks the computer to run a program.
 Each command is a single word, the name of the program that runs to execute that command.
-The specific command to determine what user we are is whoami.
+The specific command to determine what user we are is `whoami`.
 Type `whoami` into the prompt so it looks like this:

 ```